Ethiopia hero image

 10 Days

-• Adds Simien Mountains lodge night with scenic hikes and conservation talk.
+• Add a Simien Mountains lodge night with scenic hikes and conservation briefings.

-• Includes Rift Valley retreat day at Lake Langano or Bishoftu crater lake.
+• Include a Rift Valley retreat day at Lake Langano or a Bishoftu crater lake.

-• Provides buffer for partner roundtable, leadership training, or medical outreach in Addis.
+• Keep a buffer window for partner roundtables, leadership training, or medical outreach in Addis.

 13 Days